 Congratulations, you’ve made it to the fun part!
 The final details are usually the most exciting and cost-effective updates for homeowners.

-It’s undeniable that a new front door is the best curb appeal update you can take on.
-Not only will it likely recoup 105 percent of the cost at resale, it will change the entire vibe of your home’s exterior.
-Consider painting it a complementary bright color to really give it an extra pop.
+It’s undeniable that a new front door is the best curb appeal update you can make.
+Not only will it recoup nearly 70 percent of the cost at resale, it will change the entire vibe of your property’s exterior.
+Consider painting it a bright, complementary color to really give your home an extra pop.

-Does your home’s front walkway or porch have room for a seating area?
-Seating is another great way to draw attention to the home, so look into new benches, porch swings or casual chairs to showcase how great the home is for entertaining or relaxing.
-Adding outdoor cushions, lanterns and small side tables will also help the space look more inviting.
+Does your home’s front walkway or porch have room for an outdoor seating area?
+Look into new benches, porch swings or casual chairs to demonstrate how great the home is for entertaining or relaxing.

 Last, look at the fixtures — all of them.
 It’s common for homeowners to replace fixtures only when they break, which results in a hodgepodge of looks.
-Sync the exterior look by purchasing new doorbells, doorknockers, house numbers, mailboxes or mail slots and outdoor light fixtures that match or go well together.
-If your home’s vibe is modern, you can get away with mixing and matching, while more traditional homes will benefit from a set that is in the same finish.
+Sync the exterior look by purchasing new fixtures that match in style and finish, including: